irozzo-1A/enhancements/keps/sig-cloud-provider/2025-extend-konnectivity-for-both-directions/README.md

 - What changes (in invocations, configurations, API use, etc.) is an existing cluster required to make on upgrade, in order to make use of the enhancement?
 -->
+When activating this feature the upgrade of the agents will be more complicated as we cannot rely on Kubernetes resources like DaemonSet or Deployment.
+Upgrading the agent will look more like upgrading the Kubelet.
+This can be achieved either in place, by changing and restarting the systemd unit on every node or by changing the manifests if static pods are used.
+The alternative, in case in-place updates are not an option, is to create a new set of nodes with the new configuration and replace the old ones.

 ### Version Skew Strategy